COSHH Training Checklist for New Starters

 - Task-specific training before each new exposure — if the new starter will not encounter certain substances until later (e.g., a salon trainee who does not handle colour products for the first month), you can phase the training, but it must always come before first exposure.

 What does not work: "We will cover it in the team meeting next Thursday."
-If the employee handles chemicals before that meeting, you have breached Regulation 12.
+If the employee handles chemicals before that meeting, you have carried out work liable to expose them without first implementing a step Regulation 6(1) required to be in place.

 How to Document COSHH Training